actility/thingpark-integrations/3_NS-NIT-tpLS/NIT/the-things-network/README.md

 1. Integration with a REST API
    The example flow of this option is in the [ttn-rest-nodere.json](./NIT_node-red_example/ttn-rest-nodered.json) file.
+   - Open the _'Send UL to Location Solver'_ node and copy the DX API Access Token to the _'Token'_ field of the form.
-   In order to allow Node-RED to send (forward) downlink messages to TTN NS, you need to use an access key that can be set by editing the code (msg.key) of "TTN DL Interface" node in the Node-RED GUI.
+   - In order to allow Node-RED to send (forward) downlink messages to TTN NS, you need to use an access key that can be set by editing the javascript code of "TTN DL Interface" node in the Node-RED GUI.
+(Modify the value of `msg.key`)
+     You can get the TTN access key through the TTN console as it is explained at chapter at point 7. of the next chapter.
 2. Integration with MQTT
     The example flow of this option is in the [ttn-mqtt-nodered.json](./NIT_node-red_example/ttn-mqtt-nodered.json) file.
-    Please note that MQTT requires a messages broker too: - TTN NS publishes messages to a topic of the Message Broker - The Node-RED demo server will subscribe to that messages and forward them to ThingPark X Location Engine
-   In the MQTT example flows we assumed that the message broker is installed on the same machine as the Node-RED server.
+    Please note that MQTT requires a messages broker too: - TTN NS publishes messages to a topic of the Message Broker - The Node-RED demo server will subscribe to that messages and forward them to ThingPark X Location Engine In the MQTT example flows we assumed that the message broker is installed on the same machine as the Node-RED server.
     You can update the MQTT parameters (url, credentials etc.) by editing the pink [mqtt subscribe] and [mqtt publish] nodes through the Node-RED GUI.

 ## Route your device messages from TTN to your Node-RED application